Sacramento mom forced to fly with baby's car seat in wrong direction: 'I knew the rules'

 United Airlines is admitting an employee was wrong in forcing a Sacramento woman to place her baby's car seat facing forward during a flight.

-Cassie Hutchins, 23, of Gold River was flying back to Sacramento from Denver on Sunday with her 8-month-old daughter Mila.
+Cassie Hutchins, 23, of Gold River, was flying back to Sacramento from Denver on Sunday with her eight-month-old daughter Mila.

 "Rear-facing on the seat is what's recommended," said Hutchins, based off her car seat manufacturer's instructions.